 A quick guide that outlines everything you need to know about MPNs, including explanations of medical terms, the most common symptoms and what your treatment could include.

 There is no need to suffer in silence

-Novartis is committed to improving patients’ experiences and outcomes who are living with MPNs and other blood cancers, and continually strives to help optimise patient care.
+Novartis is committed to improving the experiences and outcomes of patients who are living with MPNs and other blood cancers, and continually strives to help optimise patient care.